turingschool/curriculum/source/projects/feed_engine/feed_engine_concepts.markdown

 And, for even better coaching, you can set intermediate thresholds.
 Say your FitBit goal is 10,000 steps per day.
 A reminder at 9pm is going to be too late.
 With Hot Streak you can set a checkpoint, like 4,000 steps by noon.
 Miss that checkpoint and Hot Streak will send you a reminder, helping you get your day on track.

+## SocialSmarts

+Your business has a twitter account -- now what?

+SocialSmarts is the tool to help you get the most out of it.
+SocialSmarts...

+* Displays your full Twitter feed, especially your mentions
+* Augments tweets with the user's Klout score
+* Plots recent activity on a Google Map
+* Helps you track which tweets need follow up and which are resolved
+* Allows you to schedule tweets for future posting
+* Finds your most influential followers
+* Supports "interaction goals", for organizations that seek to post at least X tweets every Y time period

+Your customers are talking.
+SocialSmarts helps you listen.

 ## Travel Hub - Aggregating Travel Memories

 Traveling in a group is fun, but it's difficult to share all your different photos and memories.
 Travel Hub helps you build lasting memories.
 After creating an account on the site I can: